PhyrePhantom/pugbutts/index.md

 Would be great if you would like to invite me to your Discord with the robot - message if you want to rovertdude#3439

 ### Donation Information
-Donations go purely to Pugbutts to get it on a VPS.
-If you donate and are on the Discord, you will get extra benefits.
-All donators get a longer video time limit AND instaskip on votes to skip. (plans are to change it to multiple votes)
+Donations go purely to Pugbutts to get it on a VPS in !:donate.

 ## Association with Pugbutts
 To associate a server or bot with Pugbutts, join the official Discord and/or message rovertdude#3439 explaining it.